Biometric Evidence in Court: EU AI Act, DPDP and US Statutes

 Last updated:

-That asymmetry is the central tension in biometric law as of 2025: the regulatory frameworks that now govern biometric data collection and use have proliferated rapidly, but they vary enormously in their scope, their enforcement mechanisms, and their specific application to law enforcement and forensic contexts.
+That asymmetry reflects a core structural divergence: the regulatory frameworks governing biometric data collection and use vary substantially in their scope, their enforcement mechanisms, and their application to law enforcement and forensic contexts.
 The EU AI Act 2024 is the first comprehensive statutory framework to classify biometric identification systems by risk level and impose conformity-assessment requirements on them.
 India's Digital Personal Data Protection Act 2023 imposes consent and purpose-limitation requirements on biometric data including iris and face.
 US state statutes range from the comprehensive, private-right-of-action model in Illinois to narrower frameworks in Texas, Washington, and a handful of other states, with no federal statute in force.

 For forensic practitioners, the practical question is how these regulatory regimes interact with the evidentiary use of biometric data in criminal and civil proceedings: what law enforcement biometric collection is authorised, what conditions attach to that authorisation, and when evidence obtained outside those conditions may be challenged in court.

-The EU Artificial Intelligence Act (Regulation (EU) 2024/1689), adopted by the European Parliament in March 2024 and published in the Official Journal of the EU in July 2024, is the world's first comprehensive legislative framework for AI systems.
-It organises AI systems into four risk tiers: unacceptable risk (prohibited), high risk (permitted with conformity-assessment requirements), limited risk (transparency obligations only), and minimal risk (unregulated).
+The EU Artificial Intelligence Act (Regulation (EU) 2024/1689), adopted by the European Parliament in March 2024 and published in the Official Journal in July 2024, is the world's first comprehensive legislative framework for AI systems.
+It organises AI systems into four risk tiers:

-Biometric identification systems sit at the intersection of two of these tiers.
-Remote biometric identification systems used in publicly accessible spaces for real-time identification of natural persons are classified as posing unacceptable risk and are prohibited.
-The prohibition applies to AI systems that identify individuals by comparing their biometric data against a database while they are present in a public space, without prior individual consent or a real-time comparison happening while they walk through.
-This is the legal classification that applies to live facial recognition deployed by police in shopping centres, train stations, or football grounds, the applications that have attracted the most civil liberties attention in the UK (under the Met Police and South Wales Police trials that preceded the AI Act) and across EU member states.
+Biometric identification systems sit at the intersection of the first two tiers.
+Real-time remote biometric identification in publicly accessible spaces for law enforcement is classified as unacceptable risk and is prohibited.
+This is the legal classification for live facial recognition deployed by police in shopping centres, train stations, or football grounds, applications that attracted the most civil liberties attention in the UK (under Met Police and South Wales Police trials) and across EU member states.

-Biometric identification systems used in post-event investigation (comparing a stored probe image against a database gallery, as in the FBI NGI or India AFRS model) are not covered by the real-time prohibition.
-They are, however, classified as high-risk AI systems under Annex III of the Act, which triggers mandatory conformity-assessment requirements: technical documentation, risk management system, data governance procedures, transparency obligations to affected persons, and post-market monitoring.
-The conformity-assessment must be completed and a CE marking obtained before the system is placed on the EU market or put into service by a law enforcement agency in an EU member state.
+Biometric identification systems used in post-event investigation (comparing a stored probe image against a database gallery, as in the FBI NGI and India AFRS model) are not covered by the real-time prohibition.
+They are classified as high-risk AI systems under Annex III, triggering mandatory conformity-assessment requirements: technical documentation, risk management system, data governance procedures, transparency obligations, and post-market monitoring.
+The conformity assessment must be completed and a CE marking obtained before the system is placed on the EU market or put into service by a law enforcement agency.

-For EU member state police forces that use face recognition databases for post-event investigation (searching CCTV frames against gallery databases in the way documented in the FBI NGI section of the companion topic on this module), the AI Act's high-risk classification imposes four categories of obligation that did not previously exist at the EU level.
+For EU member state police forces that use face recognition databases for post-event investigation (searching CCTV frames against gallery databases, as in the FBI NGI and India AFRS models), the AI Act's high-risk classification imposes four categories of obligation that did not previously exist at the EU level.

 Technical documentation requirements mean that the deploying agency or the vendor must produce and maintain a technical file specifying the system's intended purpose, the datasets on which it was trained, the performance metrics (including demographic breakdowns equivalent to the NIST FRVT methodology), known limitations, and the risk-management measures in place.
 This is the regulatory mechanism by which the EU AI Act attempts to address the demographic differential performance problem identified by NIST FRVT 2018.